-Earlier this month, Reflective Earth released a web map application called the Reflectivity Optimization Map (ROM) on our website.
-ROM leverages cutting edge scientific data and state of the art mapping technology to educate users and inspire climate action around the world.
-In this post, we introduce ROM and describe how it can be used.
+Reflective Earth has released a web-accessible map application called the Global Reflectivity Map on our website.
+The Map leverages cutting edge scientific data and state of the art global mapping technology to educate users and inspire climate action around the world.
+In this post, we introduce the Map and describe how it can be used.

 The Basics of Reflectivity, Climate Change, and Climate Action

-Current carbon dioxide (CO2) levels in Earth’s atmosphere are unprecedented in the past million years.
+Greenhouse gas levels in Earth’s atmosphere (mainly carbon dioxide (CO2) but also methane (CH4) and others) are unprecedented in the past million years.
 The negative human health and economic impacts from global warming caused by rising CO2 mean we have to act fast.
 To date, work to reduce human-generated greenhouse gas emissions has yet to achieve drawdown, the point where the levels of these gases in the atmosphere stop growing and begin declining toward pre-industrial levels.
 Here’s where reflectivity comes into play: reducing greenhouse gasses would allow more heat to escape to space, while a more reflective earth would reduce the amount of heat entering the system in the first place.
 (The scientific term for reflectivity is albedo...a measure of how much light and energy the Earth reflects back into space.)

 Increasing Earth’s reflectivity is the fastest way to intervene on global warming while society does the slow, necessary work of addressing its root cause by decarbonizing the economy.
-ROM allows users to explore the reflectivity potential of their local area, the kinds of changes locally and globally that could make a big difference, and the places with highest potential around the globe.
-Reflective Earth is already working on a number of projects to increase reflectivity, but we hope the map will empower a lot more people to use this new way of seeing the Earth and to innovate.
-Over time, we hope that ROM will become a place where people can share, validate, track, and celebrate their projects.
+The Map allows users to explore the reflectivity potential of their local area, the kinds of changes locally and globally that could make a big difference, and the places with highest potential around the globe.
+We expect to add for each location a precise satellite measurement of the reflectivity of any surface larger than 40 meters.
+Reflective Earth is working on a number of projects to increase reflectivity.
+We hope the Map will empower a lot more people to use this new way of seeing the Earth and to innovate.

-When you visit the ROM on desktop or mobile for the first time, you’ll be guided through its functionality by an animated tutorial.
-The first thing you see on the map is a global view with colors representing the potential sunlight that can be reflected by the surface over a year.
+When you visit the Global Reflectivity Map on a computer or mobile phone, the first thing you see on the Map is a global view with colors representing the potential sunlight that can be reflected by the surface over a year.
 This overlay was calculated using a terabyte of data from the Copernicus Climate Change Service (C3S), and the underlying data represent hourly estimates of the atmosphere spanning thirty years.
-We’ll describe these calculations in a future blog post.

-And stay tuned...we’ll be posting more about the science underlying ROM and adding new information and resources in the coming months.
+And stay tuned...we’ll be posting more about the science underlying the Map and adding new information and resources in the coming months.